Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Machine learning and computer vision for Earth observation

-A specific challenge in EO is the type of reference data (i.e. the ground truth, in the form of class labels or prediction targets) available for training.
-Modern machine learning approaches rely on large volumes of labelled training data that one might not be able to collect for EO, for instance if fieldwork is required to acquire them.
-In the case of spatially explicit computer vision tasks, it is often also assumed that the prediction target comes in the form of dense 2D maps and hence includes detailed information about spatial context and layout.
-Moreover, in various standard computer vision benchmarks, the datasets are often reasonably balanced.
-On the contrary, EO reference data is often less ready to be used in AI-based systems.
-First, reference data used for the ground truth on a given location can be associated with various acquisition procedures and instruments, with multiple angles of view and resolutions, resulting in misalignment among data.
-Also, the reference data may have semantics unrelated to what can be seen in the image data, e.g. parcels or cartography information.
-Second, ground truth may come as sparse, point-wise observations without surrounding context, making it hard to learn spatial patterns~\cite{lang2021hcs,hua2021semantic}.
-Third, often the data distributions are extremely unbalanced with long tails~\cite{waldner2019needle}, and the problem is exacerbated by the fact that the rare, under-represented extreme cases may be significant (e.g. extremely high vegetation, rare high-value crops, local artificial changes in the uninhabited wilderness, etc.).
-Finally, the output spaces in remote sensing may contain additional structure, like crops or vegetation types in a taxonomic hierarchy~\cite{turkoglu2021crop}, or in general, correlations between different output variables.
+A specific challenge in EO is the available reference data.
+Modern machine learning relies on large volumes of training data with labels (``ground truth'' prediction targets) that one might not have for EO, for instance, if collecting them involves fieldwork.
+For spatially explicit computer vision tasks it is often also assumed that the reference comes in the form of dense 2D label maps and that the labels show a balanced, representative sample.
+EO reference data is often not as ``analysis-ready''.
+First, the reference may be imperfectly aligned to the images in terms of both location and scale, and it may refer to semantics not visible in the data, like land parcels.
+Second, ground truth may come as sparse, point-wise observations without surrounding context, making it harder to learn spatial patterns~\cite{lang2023nee}.
+Third, the data distributions are often extremely unbalanced with long tails~\cite{waldner2019needle}, where rare, under-represented cases may be important (e.g. very high vegetation, uncommon crop diseases, weather extremes, etc.).